 Flagstaff, where Lowell Observatory is located, became the world’s first International Dark-Sky City, on October 24, 2001.
 This designation is given to recognize towns and cities “with exceptional commitment to and success in implementing the ideals of dark sky preservation and/or restoration, and their promotion through quality outdoor lighting” by the International Dark-Sky Association (IDA).

 Of all the destinations in the Southwest, the Grand Canyon is probably the most well-known.
 It attracts eager visitors from around the world, but few stay long enough to see the other view, the one that lies above the grandeur of the Grand Canyon.
 Staying overnight and actually getting outside after dark is one of the most awe-inspiring experiences that this priceless treasure of North America has to offer.
 If you make this more than a daytime stop, you can be one of those privileged to visit the Grand Canyon that is a premier dark-sky destination.
-Find more about visiting Grand Canyon National Park, including overnight stays.

 Grand Canyon Star Party

-Once a year stargazers get the opportunity to join in fun at the Grand Canyon Star Party.
+Once a year stargazers get the opportunity to join in the fun at the Grand Canyon Star Party.
 You don’t have to be an amateur astronomer to attend this week-long event because the public is invited.
 Just register, make your housing arrangements and plan to bring the family to enjoy a Grand Canyon dark sky adventure on the South Rim.